loxilb-io/loxilbdocs/docs/ha-deploy.md

 ### Roles and Responsiblities for loxilb:

-  * Tracks and steers the external traffic destined to svc to the endpoints.
+  * Tracks and directs the external traffic destined to svc to the endpoints.
   * Monitors endpoint's health and chooses active endpoints, if configured.

 #### Configuration options